signalbash-audio/signalbash-audio.github.io/index.md

 # Signalbash Documentation

-This site contains help & support documentation for the signalbash.com and the Signalbash Audio Plugin.
+This site contains help & support documentation for the signalbash.com website and the Signalbash Audio Plugin.